Geometric Bounds for Persistence: Bounding Lifespans by Spread

 where $i_{r,r+2\delta}$, $p_r$, and $q_{r+\delta}$ are the obvious inclusion maps.
 Applying the homology functor to the above diagram gives, for all $r>0$, that since $\N_{r+\delta}(\T\subset \Y)$ is contractible.
 The this means that $d_\omega-b_\omega\leq 2\delta$.
 The proof follows. \end{proof}

-\begin{rmk} [Katz spread vs. $\uspr$] Let us compare \Cref{thm:uberspread} with~\cite[Proposition~9.3]{lim2020vietoris}.
+\begin{rmk} [Katz spread vs. $\uspr$] Let us compare \Cref{thm:uberspread} with~\cite[Proposition~9.19]{lim2020vietoris}.
 Suppose we are given a compact metric space $\X$ and a finite subset $A = \{a_1, \ldots, a_m\} \subset \X$ with $\diam(A) \leq \delta$ and $\dd^\X_\h(\X, A) \leq \delta$.
 In other words, the \emph{Katz spread} of $\X$ does not exceed $\delta$:

 Embed $\X$ in $L^\infty(\X)$ via the Kuratowski map $\kappa$, and note that the set $\kappa(A) \subset L^\infty(\X)$ is $\delta/2$-\"ubercontractible.
 Hence, we can apply \Cref{thm:uberspread} and conclude that \v{C}ech lifespans of $\kappa(\X) \subset L^\infty(\X)$ do not exceed $2\delta$.
 Therefore, VR lifespans of $\X$ do not exceed $4\delta$.
-This is weaker than the conclusion of \cite[Proposition~9.3]{lim2020vietoris}, which tells us that in this situation VR lifespans of $\X$ do not exceed $\spr(\X) \le \delta$. \end{rmk}
+This is weaker than the conclusion of \cite[Proposition~9.19]{lim2020vietoris}, which tells us that in this situation VR lifespans of $\X$ do not exceed $\spr(\X) \le \delta$. \end{rmk}

 In general, the estimate in \Cref{thm:uberspread} cannot be improved (see \Cref{fig:uber}).
-However, the factor of $2$ in that estimate can sometimes be removed if the comparison set $\T$ admits a $1$-Lipschitz nearest-point projection from $\Y$.
+However, the factor of $2$ in that estimate can sometimes be removed if the comparison set $\T$ (i.e. the ``core") admits a $1$-Lipschitz nearest-point projection from $\Y$.

-\begin{thm} Let $\X$ be a compact subset of a Banach space $(\Y, \|\cdot\|)$.
+\begin{thm} Let $\X$ be a compact subset of a Banach space $\Y$.
 Assume that $\conv(\X)$ admits a $1$-Lipschitz nearest-point projection to a closed convex set $\T \subset \Y$.\footnote{For example, this is true whenever $\Y$ is Euclidean.} Then any $\omega \in \mathrm{Spec}_k(\C_\bullet(\X\subset \Y))$, $k\ge 0$, has lifespan at most $\dd_\h^\Y(\X, \T)$. \end{thm}